carpentries-incubator/python-interactive-data-visualizations/episodes/03-create-visualizations.md

 ~~~
 {: .source}

+Remember to also add some metadata and describe what this notebook does.

 ## Import our newly tidy data

 First, we need to import pandas and Plotly Express, and then read in our dataframe.